-Socurities region stered pursuant to Section 12(g d of the Act.
-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.01 par value per share NAII Nasdaq Stock Market Indicate by check mark if Natural Alternatives International, Inc. ☐ Yes ☑ No (NAI) is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933.
-Indicate by check mark if NAI is not required to file reports pursu uant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934. \square Yes \boxtimes No Indicate by check mark whether NAI (1)has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that NAI was required to file such reports), and (2)has been subject to such filing requirements for the past 9 days.
-Yes No Indicate by check mark whether NAI has submitted electronically during the preceding 12 months (or for such shorter period that N , , 1 0 Indicate by check mark if disclosure of delinquent filers pursuant of NAI's knowledge, in definitive proxy or information statement K . \square 9 Indicate by check mark whether NAI is a large accelerated filer, a growth company. an accelerated filer, a non-acceler ated filer or a smaller reporting company, or an emerging
+Securities registered pursuant to Section 12(g) of the Act:

+Title of Ea 9 • Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.0 1 par value per share NAII Nasdaq Stock Market Indicate by check mark if Natu 1933. ☐ Yes ☒ No ral Alternatives International, Inc .
+(NAI) is a well-known seasoned i issuer, as defined in Rule 405 of the Securities Act of Indicate by check mark if NAI 1934. ☐ Yes ☒ No is not required to file reports purs suant to Sec tion 13 or Section 15(d)) of the Securities Exchange Act of ndicate by check mark whether NAI (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that NAI was required to file such reports), and (2) has been subject to such filing requirements for the past 0 days. \boxtimes Yes \square No 2 er NAI has submitted electronicall onths (or for such shorter period t red to be submitted pursuant to Rule 405 of Regulation ch files). ⊠ Yes □ No not contained herein, and will not be contained, to the n Part III of this Form 10-K or any amendment to this Indicate by check mark whether growth company.
+Indicate by check mark whether NAI is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company, or an emerging growth company.
+Large accelerated filer □ Accelerated filer Emerging Growth Com npany Non-accelerated filer \Box Smaller reporting company \boxtimes Indicate by check mark whether S-T during the preceding 12 m.
+Indicate by check mark if discludest of NAI's knowledge, in deform 10-K. Indicate by check mark whether growth company.
+Large accelerated filer onths (or for such shorter period to osure of delinquent filers pursuant efinitive proxy or information states NAI is a large accelerated filer, Accelerated filer that NAI want to Item 40 ements inco as required to submit such that is submit submit such that is submit submit submit submit submit submit submit submit that is submit ch files).
+Yes No not contained herein, and will not be contained, to the n Part III of this Form 10-K or any amendment to this ated filer or a smaller reporting company, or an emerging